- What happens if the writ is unexecuted?

 - How do I transfer my judgment from the County Court to the High Court for enforcement?

 HCE Group can transfer your Judgment for you.
-All you need to do is complete our online form and send us a copy of the original Certificate of Judgment sealed by the Court, and a cheque for the sum of £71 payable to HMCTS.
+All you need to do is complete our online form and send us a copy of the original Certificate of Judgment sealed by the Court, and payment of the court fee.